ajinkyagadgil/trading-app/README.md

 # trading-app
-- Currently working on branch Milestone1-Primitive
+- Currently working on branch milestone1-primitive.
+Please visit that branch for details.